yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 This ensures that [yoke](https://github.com/yokecd/yoke) can run WASM Modules securely while preventing potentially untrusted code from compromising your system.

-### But if this is true, how can yoke provide [Cluster Access](https://yokecd.github.io/docs/concepts/cluster-access)?
+### But if this is true, how can yoke provide [Cluster-Access](https://yokecd.github.io/docs/concepts/cluster-access)?

+For those who are not familiar, flights (WebAssembly compiled programs that generate Kubernetes resources) can be invoked with the flag `--cluster-access` to enable fetching resources from the cluster.

-Cluster Access might seem to contradict everything we just said:
+This feature may seem to contradict everything we have just said:

 - We don’t want arbitrary code performing unrestricted actions in our cluster.
 - If WebAssembly can’t open a socket, how can it communicate with the Kubernetes API?

-While these concerns are understandable, they are ultimately unfounded.

-Even with Cluster Access, [yoke flights](https://yokecd.github.io/docs/concepts/flights) cannot perform arbitrary actions in your Kubernetes cluster.
+Surprisingly, in the end, when the cookie crumbles, there is no contradiction: even with cluster-access, [yoke flights](https://yokecd.github.io/docs/concepts/flights) cannot perform arbitrary actions in your Kubernetes cluster.
 And it remains true that a WebAssembly module cannot make network requests to the cluster to interact with it —

 At least not directly.

 Let’s take a closer look at how this works.

 ## Cluster-Access Behind the Scenes